nterreri/thesis/report/chapter2.md

 <http://www.square-bear.co.uk/aiml/>.

 #### RiveScript
-RiveScript is an alternative standard to AiML the objectives of which are to be as expressive and useful as AiML, but with a simpler syntax, getting rid of the XML (Petherbridge, 2009; Petherbridge, 2012; <https://www.rivescript.com/compare/aiml>).
+RiveScript is an alternative standard to AiML that aims to be as expressive and useful as AiML, but with a simpler syntax, getting rid of the XML (Petherbridge, 2009; Petherbridge, 2012; <https://www.rivescript.com/compare/aiml>).
 Like AiML, RiveScript has support for topics, remote procedure calls, conditionals, redirections